 Families First Coronavirus Response Act extends family and medical leave to employees at businesses with fewer than 500 employees.
 It is required for businesses with fewer than 500 employees to post from April 1st, 2020 through December 31st, 2020.
 PosterSolution will include the FFCRA supplement with every Total Labor Law poster.

-Oregon has increased the minimum wage to $11.25 per hour for the Standard areas effective July 1, 2019.
+Oregon has increased the minimum wage to $12.00 per hour for the Standard areas, $13.25 for the Portland Metro area, and $11.50 per hour in Nonurban areas, effective July 1, 2020.
 PosterSolution has incorporated this new change into our posters and updated posters are available now.

 January 2019 - OR - Equal Pay Law